Gandhi Peace Award: Notable laureates

-Gandhi Peace Award Laureates
+Laureates

-^ * Martin Luther King Jr. was designated to receive the Award in 1964 and did formally accept it, but shortly thereafter was designated as the Nobel Peace Prize Laureate for that year.
-Thereafter he was unable to attend a ceremony for the formal presentation of the Award prior to his assassination.
+^ * Martin Luther King Jr. was designated to receive the award in 1964 and did formally accept it, but shortly thereafter was designated as the Nobel Peace Prize Laureate for that year.
+Thereafter he was unable to attend a ceremony for the formal presentation of the award prior to his assassination.

-^ ** Daniel Berrigan formally accepted the Award.
-Shortly thereafter he made remarks critical of Israeli treatment of Palestinians that led to a proposal by a PEP member that the Award to Fr.
+^ ** Daniel Berrigan formally accepted the award.
+Shortly thereafter he made remarks critical of Israeli treatment of Palestinians that led to a proposal by a PEP member that the award to Fr.
 Berrigan should be rescinded.
 Although the organization rejected that course, Fr.
-Berrigan heard about the proposal and resigned the Award.
+Berrigan heard about the proposal and resigned the award.